A Guide To Understanding End-Of-Life Signs & Symptoms

 - Withdrawal.
 The person may seem unresponsive, withdrawn, in a comatose-like state.
 They are detaching.
 It is a typical end-of-life symptom.
 How you can help: Know that hearing remains.
 Speak in a normal voice.
 Identify yourself.
 Hold their hand.
 Say what you need to say.
 This helps them let go.

 - Vision-like experiences.
 The person may say they have spoken to people who are already deceased.
 They may say they have been places or seen things not visible to you.
-This is not hallucination or a drug reaction.
-It is common.
+This is not a hallucination or a drug reaction.
+It is a common symptom of the end-of-life process.
 How you can help: Do not contradict, explain away, or discount this experience.
 Affirm them.
 If the experience frightens your loved one, reassure them it is common and natural: “Yes, these things happen.”

 - Restlessness.
 Repetitive and restless tasks may indicate something unsolved or unfinished is preventing them from letting go.
 How you can help: Talk with your hospice chaplain.
 Help the person recall a favorite place or good experience.
 Read to them.
 Play soothing music.
 Give reassurance that it is okay to let go.